-Product Charge by investment manager Remaining expenses CTF 0.1% £0.60pa administration and £5.92 maturity expense plus future RPI (taken to be 3.25%).
-Shariah ISA 0.375% £6.20pa administration plus future RPI (taken to be 3.25%).
+Product Charge by investment manager Remaining expenses CTF 0.1% £0.62pa administration and £6.11 maturity expense plus future RPI (taken to be 3.75%).
+Shariah ISA 0.375% £6.40pa administration plus future RPI (taken to be 3.75%).

 The total expenses incurred by the Society were analysed between those that would occur if the Society closed to new business twelve months after the valuation date and those that would not.
-The expenses of the Society have been projected over a six year period and a reserve of £12,000 has been held to cover those expenses not covered by the margins within the valuation.
+The expenses of the Society have been projected over a six year period after which a transfer of engagements is assumed to take place at a cost of $\pounds100,000$ .
+No additional reserve was required as the expenses are covered by margins within the valuation.